OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/02-Testing_for_Padding_Oracle.md

 Certain modes of operation of cryptography allow bit-flipping attacks, where flipping of a bit in the cipher text causes that the bit is also flipped in the plain text.
 Flipping a bit in the n-th block of CBC encrypted data causes that the same bit in the (n+1)-th block is flipped in the decrypted data.
 The n-th block of the decrypted cipher text is garbaged by this manipulation.

 The padding oracle attack enables an attacker to decrypt encrypted data without knowledge of the encryption key and used cipher by sending skillful manipulated cipher texts to the padding oracle and observing of the results returned by it.
 This causes loss of confidentiality of the encrypted data.
-E.g. in the case of session data stored on the client side the attacker can gain information about the internal state and structure of the application.
+E.g. in the case of session data stored on the client-side the attacker can gain information about the internal state and structure of the application.

 A padding oracle attack also enables an attacker to encrypt arbitrary plain texts without knowledge of the used key and cipher.
 If the application assumes that integrity and authenticity of the decrypted data is given, an attacker could be able to manipulate internal session state and possibly gain higher privileges.